TelemetryDeck/docs/articles/app-tracking-transparency.md

 into usage patterns, flows, and configuration, without compromising your users' privacy.

-Your users will have the comfort of knowing their data is not being shared with other third parties, and they won't have to think about App Tracking Transparency dialogs.
+Your users will have the comfort of knowing their data is not being shared with other third parties, and they won't have to think about App Tracking Transparency dialogues.
 Meanwhile, you as the developer will be able to get all the information you need to improve, enhance and boost your app!

 Why not [try it out now](https://dashboard.telemetrydeck.com/registration/organization)?
 It's free and easy to start, and your users' privacy will thank you! 😊